-Platelet-rich plasma (PRP) is becoming more and more popular with professional athletes to speed healing after injury, and it is also a force for improving the skin.
+Platelet-rich plasma, or PRP for short, is becoming more and more popular with professional athletes to speed healing after injury.
+It is also a force for improving the skin.
 It’s in that latter capacity that we offer platelet-rich plasma treatments combined with microneedling at Signature Plastic Surgery.
 We call it Eclipse PRP and your skin will love it!

-Platelet-rich plasma (PRP) is basically what you have left when you take a sample of blood and use a centrifuge to remove the white and red blood cells.
-What remains is plasma and blood platelets.
-By removing the blood cells, the remaining PRP has powerful healing properties, including seven growth factors.
+Platelet-rich plasma is what you have left after you take a sample of blood and use a centrifuge to remove the white and red blood cells.
+By removing the blood cells, only blood platelets and plasma remain.
+These two components together have powerful healing properties, including seven growth factors.

 What is Eclipse PRP?